 Hi, my name is Brian.
 I’m a mechanical engineer from Fermoy, a town in the south of Ireland.
 I’ve developed a love for long days, ambitious goals and places that are difficult to reach.
 I’ve always been drawn to challenge, exploration and seeing how far preparation and persistence can take me.

 At university, adventure took a sharper edge when I discovered whitewater kayaking.
-Over the following decade I paddled rivers up to Grade 5, competing, traveling, and chasing water across the globe; including trips to Uganda, the Zambezi, India and paddling on every continent including Antarctica.
+Over the following decade I paddled rivers up to Grade 5.
+Competing, traveling, and chasing water across the globe; including trips to Uganda, India, Zambia, Morocco, and all over the Alps.
+At this point I’ve kayaked on every continent including Antarctica!
 I captained the largest kayak club in the country, leading a 38 person trip to Italy & Slovenia and winning the Irish Kayak Intervarsities.
 At one point I held a Guinness World Record in freestyle kayaking too.

 When COVID closed borders I turned inward and local.
 That period produced some of the hardest but most rewarding challenges of my life: